This article was updated on Aug. 27, 2018.

 - Perceived impact of change

-Change management company, ChangeFirst recommends using "face-to-face, two way communication whenever possible" to assuage individual fears, noting that approach is "more powerful than doing presentations."
+It's important to communicate face to face when possible to assuage individual fears.
 By turning communications into individual dialogues, you can assure your employees that their feelings and opinions matter and answer any pressing questions before they devolve into rumor.

 2. Involve Employees in Change Design

 Employee involvement is a key factor in happiness, especially as far as change goes.
 More specifically, the greater an employee's participation in the scope of their role post-restructuring, the higher their satisfaction level will be.
 But you can't just force change, because if you try, you're likely to find resistance or devastate your engagement efforts.

 Instead, HR leaders should work with management teams to make a compelling case for restructuring, which is often called a "change story" in the change management domain.
 Middle managers and direct supervisors should facilitate solution design and encourage active involvement from employees.

 Building trust is critical during times of change.
 Midsized HR leaders may have an edge over their peers in larger firms when it comes to trust, which is often correlated with the strength of relationships.
 When restructuring, transparency is key.